mi-wit/FireBrigades/README.md

 # FireBrigades

 FireBrigades is a simple program using k-vertex-connected graph.
+Given Cities (Nodes) and Roads (paths), program returns the Cities names in with will be Fire Brigades set in a way that firefighters can drive to every City under specified time, but also leaving as little FireBrigades as possible.

 ## Running program